abbyazari/abbyazari.github.io/_pages/about.md

 ## Current Projects

-I am currently working on several projects including:
+I am currently working on several research projects including:
-- an evaluation of the use of Jupyter notebooks for growth mindset based learning in a course on geoscience statistics (see [Teaching](https://astro-abby.github.io/teaching/))
+- an evaluation of using Jupyter notebooks for teaching to develop a growth mindset based course in a course on geoscience visualization and statistics (see [Teaching](https://astro-abby.github.io/teaching/)),
-- investigating uses of supervised machine learning for space plasma datasets, particularly for planetary science.
+- uses of supervised machine learning for space physics datasets and missions, particularly for planetary science, \&
+- understanding transport, loss, and energization of energetic ions around gas giant planets.